kydance/kydance.github.io/posts/golang-GMP/index.md

 	coroarg *coro // argument during coroutine transfers

-	// goroutineProfiled indicates the status of this goroutine&#39;s stack for the
+	// goroutineProfiled indicates the status of this goroutine's stack for the
 	// current in-progress goroutine profile
 	goroutineProfiled goroutineProfileStateHolder